 Dundurn Press

-James M. Fisher is the owner and editor-in-chief of The Miramichi Reader.
+James M. Fisher is the Founding Editor of The Miramichi Reader.
 He began TMR in 2015, realizing that there was a genuine need for more book reviews of Canadian literature.
 It has since become Canada’s best-regarded source for the finest in new literary releases.
 James has been interviewed about TMR on CBC Radio and other media sites.
-James works as a Magnetic Resonance Imaging (MRI) Technologist and lives in Miramichi, New Brunswick with his wife Diane and their tabby cat Eddie.
+He works as a Magnetic Resonance Imaging (MRI) Technologist and lives in Miramichi, New Brunswick with his wife Diane, their tabby cat Eddie, and Buster the Red Merle Border Collie.